-There are numerous types of business structure and it can be difficult to figure out which one to choose when you are starting your business or expanding it.
+There are numerous types of business structures and it can be difficult to figure out which one to choose when you are starting your business or expanding it.
 Your choice will depend on the size, type, and needs of your business and how you want to run it.

 You must choose carefully because they all differ in key areas such as setting up costs, licenses you require, how much tax you pay, your potential personal liability, and the ongoing costs and amount of paperwork which you will be required to keep and submit to the Australian Tax Office (ATO).
 The model you choose can also determine how much control you have of the business and whether you are considered an employee or the owner.